jellekralt/My-OSX-Devset/README.md

 "The Ultimate Notification System for OS X. Growl is the easiest way to know what's going on with your applications."

 ## Bash configuration
+Check out the .bash_profile file in this repo to see my complete bash profile config.

+### Functions
-I use the following .bash_profile modifications
+I use the following .bash_profile functions

-### Tab naming shortcut
+#### Tab naming shortcut
 As I mostly have multiple terminal tabs open, I often get confused about what runs in which tab.
 I found [this blogpost](http://rod.pu-gh.com/2010/04/iterm-tab-names.html) with a cool bash function to define a name for your tab.

 Add this to your ~/.bash_profile